Cost to Replace Skirting Boards

 For a medium-sized, basic room with no bay windows and in a straight-forward shape, professional skirting board replacement can cost around £300 - £500, however, more complex spaces of the same size with more corners and angles to consider could cost closer to about £800 for materials and labour.
 Most skirting board installers will include a small fee for waste removal in their quote for the work.

-Skirting Board Installation Prices
+Replacing Skirting Board Prices

 Below is a guide of estimated prices to hire a professional to install skirting boards to a room measuring 4m x 3m with four square corners, including materials and labour.